underwriteyourlife/officialsite/ingredients.md

     alt: "placeholder image 3"
 ---

-Photos of the ingredient's I used:
+Photos of the ingredients I used:

 {% include gallery caption="Ingredient Gallery" %}